 The bezel is beautifully executed with small polished teeth for grip and a lovely black ceramic bezel insert.
-The numbers on the dial are very crisp with ZERO spill of the phosphorescent paint, maybe because they have been deeply cut out from the ceramic and then filled with paint.
+The numbers on the bezel are very crisp with ZERO spill of the phosphorescent paint, maybe because they have been deeply cut out from the ceramic and then filled with paint.
 This also makes it harder to inadvertently scratch off the paint.

-There is also something so satisfying when weeing the triangle of the bezel and the dial align perfectly on top of each other.
+There is also something so satisfying when the triangle of the bezel and the dial align perfectly on top of each other.
 This is something many micro-brands struggle with.

 After a close up inspection, the font they used leaves small details in the form of squared serifs, contrary to the Rolex Submariner that has a more rounded font and “serifs”.
 This bezel is one of the reasons some people think it’s a Rolex from a distance, and perhaps they could have made a more original one.
 What do you think?

 The lume on this bad-boy is off the charts!
 Maybe I am biased here, since I prefer BWG9 over Superluminova C3, but even when putting aside preferences you have to admit one thing: they applied the lume perfectly!

 The simplest thing to perfect are the hands and applied indices, and it shows!
 I can use them to read a book in the dark after having the watch 10 seconds under my night lamp.